deepakkrmnnit/Calc-behavior/addition.md

 Given The calculator with on

-When I type in "first positive number" And I press "plus" And I type in "second positive number" And I press "equals"
+When I type in "positive number" And I press "plus" And I type in "positive number" And I press "equals"

 Then I see the "added number" as the result